start typing and results will show

 see in map see in timeline

 The British Society for the Study of Sex Psychology was officially formed in April 1914, ‘for the consideration of problems and questions connected with sexual psychology, from their medical, juridical, and sociological aspects.’
 The Society intended to take a rational and non-judgemental approach to questions of sex and sexuality, aspiring to ‘greater sexual freedom in society’.
-Among its members were medical professionals, writers, researchers, and activists in numerous reformist movements.
+Among its members were medical professionals, writers, researchers, and activists in numerous reformist movements, many of whom were humanists.

 History and Influence